nea89o/Forge1.8.9Template/README.md

 In `build.gradle.kts`, replace the values of `baseGroup` and `group` with your own names.
 In `settings.gradle.kts` change `rootProject.name` to your desired mod id.

+The `com.example` package needs to be renamed to match the value of `baseGroup`.

-If you don't want mixins (which allow for modifying vanilla code), then you can remove the references to mixins from the `build.gradle.kts` at the lines specified with comments.
+If you don't want mixins (which allow for modifying vanilla code), then you can remove the references to mixins from the `build.gradle.kts` at the lines specified with comments and the `com.example.mixin` package.

 This project uses [DevAuth](https://github.com/DJtheRedstoner/DevAuth) per default, so you can log in using your real minecraft account.
 If you don't need that, you can remove it from the buildscript.